particle-iot/docs/src/content/reference/firmware.md

 Robot myRobot;
 // nothing else needed in setup() or loop()
 ```

----

-External interrupts are supported on the following pins:

-- Core: D0, D1, D2, D3, D4, A0, A1, A3, A4, A5, A6, A7
-- Photon: All pins with the exception of D0 and A5 (since at present Mode Button external interrupt(EXTI) line is shared with D0, A5).
-Also please note following are the pins for which EXTI lines are shared so only one can work at a time:
-    - D1, A4
-    - D2, A0, A3
-    - D3, DAC
-    - D4, A1

-`attachInterrupt(pin, function, mode);`

-*Parameters:*

-- `pin`: the pin number
-- `function`: the function to call when the interrupt occurs; this function must take no parameters and return nothing.
-This function is sometimes referred to as an *interrupt service routine* (ISR).
-- `mode`: defines when the interrupt should be triggered.
-Three constants are predefined as valid values:
-    - CHANGE to trigger the interrupt whenever the pin changes value,
-    - RISING to trigger when the pin goes from low to high,
-    - FALLING for when the pin goes from high to low.
-- `priority` (optional): the priority of this interrupt.
-Deafult priority is 13.
-Lower values increase the priority of the interrupt.
-- `subpriority` (optional): the subpriority of this interrupt.
-Default subpriority is 0.

-The function does not return anything.

 **Using Interrupts:**
 Interrupts are useful for making things happen automatically in microcontroller programs, and can help solve timing problems.
 Good tasks for using an interrupt may include reading a rotary encoder, or monitoring user input.